KDE/kmime/README.md

 Now, what if we want to write a message that contains German umlauts or Chinese letters?
 Those are not in the ASCII table, therefore a different charset has to be used.
-There is a wealth of charsets to chose from.
-Not all charsets can handle all letters, for example the [ISO-8859-1](https://en.wikipedia.org/wiki/ISO-8859-1#ISO-8859-1) charset can handle German umlauts, but can not handle Chinese or Arabic letters.
+There is a wealth of charsets to choose from.
+Not all charsets can handle all letters, for example the [ISO-8859-1](https://en.wikipedia.org/wiki/ISO-8859-1#ISO-8859-1) charset can handle German umlauts, but cannot handle Chinese or Arabic letters.
 The [Unicode standard](https://en.wikipedia.org/wiki/Unicode) is an attempt to introduce charsets that can handle all known letters in the world, in all languages.
 Unicode actually has several charsets, for example [UTF-8](https://en.wikipedia.org/wiki/UTF-8) and [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
 In an ideal world, everyone would be using